Updated July 10, 2023

 4. Version 0.12.0

 This release for Hive added a new Data Type Date.
-This data type made it easy for a date to be inserted in the hive columns.
-The contents in the scratch directories were cleaned up now.
-We had the ability to define functions with HQL.
-Exchange partition was introduced in the Hive version.
+This data type made inserting a date in the hive columns easy.
+The system now cleans up the contents in the scratch directories.
+We could define functions with HQL.
+The development team introduced the exchange partition functionality in the Hive version.

-Spark SQL was introduced to be working with HIVE; we can also use the hive with HBASE.
+Spark SQL was introduced to work with HIVE; we can also use the Hive with HBASE.
 Format_number started supporting the decimal data type.
-Earlier Hive continuously retries to delete a lock even when Zookeeper responds to the non-existence of a node, so this bug was resolved in this release of the hive as it no longer tries for this job.
-Varchar data type was introduced now in Hive, and in-memory PTF transactions were supported.
+In this release of the Hive, the development team resolved the bug that caused Hive to continuously retry deleting a lock even when Zookeeper responded that the node did not exist.
+As a result, Hive no longer attempts this operation unnecessarily.
+The Hive has introduced the Varchar data type and supports in-memory PTF transactions.

 5. Version 0.13.0

-Hive came upon with another update over mid of 2014 adding some extra features again over Hive’s functionalities and making it much stronger.
-Some of the extra features like char data type, Support over subqueries, Permanent UDF’s, ORC file footer, hive precision were introduced in this release.
-The permission while creating or dropping a database was modified as the same, can be done only by checking the user’s permission.
+Hive came upon another update over mid of 2014, adding some extra features to Hive’s functionalities and making it much stronger.
+This release introduced several additional features, including the char data type, subquery support, permanent UDFs, ORC file footer support, and improved hive precision.
+While creating or dropping a database, the permission was modified as the same, which can be done only by checking the user’s permission.
 It started skipping the Header and Footer rows while reading the data file.
-A UDF was introduced to calculate the distance between geographical coordinates.
+You can use an introduced UDF to calculate the distance between geographical coordinates.

-Now parquet Text data was readable, and we were able to determine the version of the hive we are using HIVE API or CLI.
+Now parquet Text data was readable, and we could determine the version of the Hive we are using HIVE API or CLI.
 We can now submit multiple queries at a time separated by a; The decision for adjusting the mapper and reducer based on input file size was also available from this release version.
-The secure mode was enabled for starting in the Hive Meta store and was Kerberos enabled.
+They enabled secure mode and Kerberos when starting the Hive Meta store.
 Daylight savings were handled correctly.

 6. Version 1.0.0